aseprite/api/api/dialog.md

 when the dialog is closed by default (pressing a [button](#dialogbutton)).

-If `{ wait=false }` is used as argument, the dialog is open "in background", which means that the script code continues the execution with its following line, and the dialog will be visible until it's closed with some button or calling [Dialog:close](#dialogclose) in a `onclick` event.
+If `{ wait=false }` is used as an argument, the dialog is opened "in the background", which means that the script code continues execution with its following line, and the dialog will be visible until it's closed with some button or calling [Dialog:close](#dialogclose) in an `onclick` event.

 With `{ bounds=Rectangle() }` you can display the dialog in a specific